-Sleep is one of the most important things in order for us to be healthy and support our overall wellbeing.
-Our quality of sleep affects many things including the way we feel, our appetite and how quickly we can recover from injuries and illnesses.
+Sleep is an essential function that supports our overall wellbeing.
+Our quality of sleep affects many things, including the way we feel, our appetite and how quickly we can recover from injuries and illnesses.

-Getting enough sleep also boosts our ability to remember and recall information, which is vital during the exam season and longer term!
+Getting enough sleep also boosts our ability to remember and recall information, which is vital during the exam season and for being a student!

 Ending the day on a positive note can also reduce anxious thoughts.
 Try using this gratitude planner just before bed to go to sleep with a positive mindset.

 To get the best possible night’s sleep, we need to set up our bedroom’s the right way.
 Try to limit the amount of light in your room, especially blue light from electronics.
 Too much light can confuse our bodies into thinking it’s still daytime.
 It’s also important to keep our rooms cool and free of clutter, as cooler temperatures and a clean space are better for a restful sleep.